diegopalencia-research/ad-quality-evaluation-framework/PAPER.md

 Understanding why users enter specific queries into search engines is foundational to evaluating advertisement quality.
 Broder (2002) introduced a seminal taxonomy of web search that classified queries into three categories: informational (seeking knowledge), navigational (seeking a specific website), and transactional (seeking to perform an action such as a purchase or download).
 This taxonomy provided the first systematic framework for connecting query syntax to underlying user goals.

 Rose and Levinson (2004) expanded this framework through empirical analysis of AltaVista query logs, developing a hierarchical goal structure that refined Broder's categories.
 Their research revealed that navigational queries were less prevalent than previously assumed (approximately 13–15% of queries), while informational goals dominated at roughly 61–63%.
-Importantly, Rose and Levinson introduced the concept of "resource seeking" goals a category broader than Broder's transactional classification—that encompasses downloading, entertainment, interaction, and obtaining resources.
+Importantly, Rose and Levinson introduced the concept of "resource seeking" goals a category broader than Broder's transactional classification that encompasses downloading, entertainment, interaction, and obtaining resources.
 This hierarchical framework is particularly relevant to advertisement evaluation because it demonstrates that queries with similar surface syntax may encode fundamentally different user goals, requiring distinct evaluative criteria.

 Jansen, Booth, and Spink (2008) further operationalized intent classification by developing manual and algorithmic methods for categorizing queries within the informational, navigational, transactional framework.
 Their work established that query length, term specificity, and syntactic structure provide reliable signals of underlying intent.
 For example, queries containing brand names tend toward navigational intent, while queries containing action verbs ("buy," "download," "register") tend toward transactional intent.
-Jansen and Schuster (2011) extended this research into the sponsored search context, demonstrating that aligning bidding strategies with the user's position in the purchase funnel—awareness, interest, consideration, decision, and retention—significantly improves campaign efficiency.
+Jansen and Schuster (2011) extended this research into the sponsored search context, demonstrating that aligning bidding strategies with the user's position in the purchase funnel awareness, interest, consideration, decision, and retention—significantly improves campaign efficiency.
 Their finding that different intent categories warrant different keyword bidding strategies has direct implications for ad quality evaluation: an advertisement cannot be judged effective without first understanding the intent category of the query it serves.

 ### 2.2 Google Ads Quality Score Mechanics

-Google Ads employs a Quality Score metric—scored from 1 to 10 at the keyword level—to assess the relevance and quality of advertisements, keywords, and landing pages (Google, 2024).
+Google Ads employs a Quality Score metric (scored from 1 to 10 at the keyword level) to assess the relevance and quality of advertisements, keywords, and landing pages (Google, 2024).
 Quality Score directly influences ad rank and cost-per-click, making it a critical determinant of campaign performance.
 The metric comprises three primary components: Expected Click-Through Rate (eCTR), Ad Relevance, and Landing Page Experience.

 **Expected Click-Through Rate** represents the probability that a given advertisement will receive a click when shown for a specific query.
 Google calculates this metric based on historical performance data, adjusting for factors such as ad position, extensions, and other formats that may affect visibility (Google, 2024).